Overview of Key Provisions

 The required investment in the new construction or substantial rehabilitation of property will increase the assessed values of properties and expand the tax base.
 The reduction will be applied to the higher, post-construction assessed value.
 The new incentives do not impact property tax rates or taxing district levies, so there is no risk to taxing districts of lost property tax revenue.

 The affordability level targeted by the incentives are to serve households with incomes at or below 60% of area median income (AMI).
-In the six-county Chicago area, this was $62,520 for a family of four in 2022.
+In the six-county Chicago area, this was $66,180 for a family of four in 2023.
 AMIs in other parts of the state vary by county.
-Current maximum tenant income and rents based on household size for all counties in Illinois are available from the Illinois Housing Development Authority (IHDA) by downloading income and rent limits as an Excel file available under “General Reference Documents” at this link.
-Maximum income levels and rents will be updated annually by IHDA.
+Current maximum tenant income and rents based on household size for all counties in Illinois are available from the Illinois Housing Development Authority (IHDA) by downloading income limits and maximum rent as an Excel file available at this link.
+(Use the “regular” maximum rents and income limits in the Excel file.)
+Maximum rents and income limits will be updated annually by IHDA.

 There are three different incentive levels, two that are available for owners to apply for in any area where the program is offered and one where the only eligible properties are available in communities with lower amounts of affordable housing.
 The incentive levels were designed to provide enough of an assessed value reduction to incentivize owners to charge affordable rents in different types of markets.

-- Tier 1: Requires new construction or rehab costing $8 per square foot and improvements of two primary building systems.
+- 15% Affordability: Requires new construction or rehab costing $8 per square foot and improvements of two primary building systems.
 Providing 15% or more affordable units for at least 10 years results in a 25% decrease in assessed value.
 We believe this tier will be most attractive in higher cost markets.

-- Tier 2: Requires new construction or rehab costing $12.50 per square foot and improvements of two primary building systems.
+- 35% Affordability: Requires new construction or rehab costing $12.50 per square foot and improvements of two primary building systems.
 Providing 35% or more affordable units for at least 10 years results in a 35% reduction in assessed value.
 This tier will be more attractive where market rate rents are closer to those required by the program.

-- Tier 3: Requires new construction or rehab costing $60 per square foot and improvements of five primary building systems.
-There is also a requirement for project labor agreement with the applicable local building trades council, which is not required for Tier 1/Tier 2.
+- 20% Affordability: Requires new construction or rehab costing $60 per square foot and improvements of five primary building systems.
+There is also a requirement for project labor agreement with the applicable local building trades council for this level of inentive.
 Providing 20% or more affordable units results in a reduction in assessed value phased out over the course of the 30 years of required affordability.
-This tieir is only available in “low affordability communities,” where 40% or less of the total housing stock for a municipality is affordable, as determined by IHDA.
+Outside Chicago, this tier is only available in “low affordability communities,” where 40% or less of the total housing stock for a municipality is affordable, as determined by IHDA.
 Statewide, this is currently 152 of 1,298 municipalities, or about 12%.
 IHDA’s current statewide affordability list is available here.
-In Chicago, Tier 3 is available in the downtown area and potentially other areas, if approved by a City Council ordinance.
+It will updated by the end of 2023.
+In Chicago, this option is available in the downtown area and potentially other areas, if approved by a City Council ordinance.
 Low affordability communities have higher development costs, necessitating a higher property tax reduction to incentivize owners to keep rents affordable.

 The state law includes provisions allowing for annual or periodic recertification of eligibility to continue receiving the assessed value reduction, including compliance with local building codes, affordability of rents, tenant income eligibility and any additional reasonably required by the chief county assessment officer.

-Outside of Cook County, provisions in HB 2621 allow county governments to opt-out of offering the Tier 1/Tier 2 incentives (“subparagraph (1) of subsection (c)”) and/or the Tier 3 incentives (“subparagraph (2) of subsection (c)”).
-State law also provides counties the ability to opt back in after opting out and/or to decide to delay implementation for a certain period of time.
+Outside of Cook County, provisions in HB 2621 allow county governments to opt-out of offering the 15%/35% incentives (“subparagraph (1) of subsection (c)”) and/or the 20% incentives (“subparagraph (2) of subsection (c)”).
+State law also provides counties the ability to opt back in after opting out, e.g., to decide to delay implementation for a certain period of time.

 However, after reviewing the program in detail, we are confident that counties will decide that these new property tax policies are excellent tools to promote investment, expand the tax base and serve the affordable housing needs of people in their community.

 - On September 23, 2021 the Illinois Housing Council and others hosted a webinar on the new property tax incentive.
-You can see the slides here and the recording here.
+You can see the recording here.

 - On October 6, 2021 Housing Action Illinois held a workshop session on the new tools at our annual conference.
 You can see slides from The Preservation Compact here and Housing Action Illinois here.

-- UPDATED: If you have questions about whether another county has decided to opt out of offering these incentives, either Tier 1/Tier2 and/or Tier 3, please check with the local tax assessor’s office.
+- If you have questions about whether another county has decided to opt out of offering these incentives, please check with the local tax assessor’s office.